-- 6.1 If an unrated player scores zero or half in his first tournament, his score and that of his opponents against him are disregarded.
-But if the unrated player has played rated games, then this result is included in computing his overall rating. - 6.2 The results in tournaments involving preliminaries and finals or play-offs shall be pooled. - 6.3 In a round-robin tournament, at least one-third of the players must be rated. - 6.31 If the tournament has less than 10 players, at least 4 must be rated. - In a double round-robin tournament with unrated players, there must be at least 6 players, 4 of whom must be rated. - 6.33 National Championships played as round-robins shall be rated if at least 3 players (or 2 women in competitions exclusively for women) players had official FIDE Ratings before the start of the tournament. - 6.4 In a Swiss or Team Tournament: - 6.41 For an unrated player's first performance to count, he must play at least 3 games against rated opponents; score at least 1 point; and the rating based on the tournament result at its conclusion must be at least 1000. - 6.42 For rated players, only games against rated opponents are counted. - 6.5 In the case of a round-robin tournament where one or more games are unplayed the results of the tournament must be reported for rating as if it for a Swiss System tournament. - 6.6 Where a match is over a specific number of games, those played after one player has won shall not be rated. - 6.7 Matches in which one or both of the players are unrated shall not be rated.
+- 6.1 If an unrated player scores zero or half point in his first tournament, his score and that of his opponents against him are disregarded.
+Otherwise if an unrated player has played rated games, then this result is included in computing his overall rating. - 6.2 In a round-robin tournament at least one-third of the players must be rated.
+Subject to this requirement, - 6.21 If the tournament has less than 10 players, at least 4 must be rated. - 6.22 In a double round-robin tournament with unrated participants, there must be at least 6 players, 4 of whom must be rated. - 6.3 In a Swiss or Team Tournament: - 6.31 For an unrated player's first performance to count, he must score at least 1 point. - 6.32 For rated players, only games against rated opponents are counted. - 6.4 In the case of a round-robin tournament where one or more games are unplayed, the results of the tournament must be reported for rating as if for a Swiss system tournament.

+- 6.5 Where a match is over a specific number of games, those played after one player has won shall not be rated, if the match was scheduled for more than 8 games. - 6.6 Matches in which one or both of the players are unrated shall not be rated.

-7. Official FIDE Rating List
+7. Official FIDE Rapid and Blitz Rating Lists